Like us to subscribe

 Prior to the Washington Mystics' loss in the Eastern Conference semifinals, 2013 WNBA Coach of the Year Mike Thibault offered some reflections on his first season coaching in D.C.

 The Dream went on a 27-17 fourth quarter run over the Mystics which helped them earn the victory.
 The Dream will now host the Indiana Fever in Game 1 of the Eastern Conference Finals.

 I am mad.
 Really mad.
 But at least Tayler Hill showed up to play which makes me feel a bit better, especially for the future.

 Today, the WNBA has announced that Washington Mystics General Manager and Head Coach Mike Thibault has won the 2013 Coach of the Year Award.
-This is Thibault's third time winning the award, which ties him with Van Chancellor for the most times a head coach has won the award.
-Thibault is also the second head coach to win this award with two different teams, joining Dan Hughes who did so with the Cleveland Rockers in 2001 and the San Antonio Silver Stars in 2007.
+This is Thibault's third time winning it, which ties him with Van Chancellor for the most times a head coach has won the honor.
+Thibault is also the second head coach to win Coach of the Year with two different teams, joining Dan Hughes who did so with the Cleveland Rockers in 2001 and the San Antonio Silver Stars in 2007.

 Please tell me it's true!!!!

 Ivory Latta scored 14 points and dished 7 assists, and Crystal Langhorne added 12 points and 15 rebounds to help the Washington Mystics beat the Atlanta Dream, 71-56 in Game 1 of the Eastern Conference Semifinals.